-In addition to the academic might of MIT and Harvard, Boston is home to six more internationally ranked universities, forming a hub of intellectual endeavor which has earned it the nickname “the Athens of America”.
+In addition to the academic might of MIT and Harvard, Boston is home to six more internationally ranked universities, forming a hub of intellectual endeavour which has earned it the nickname 'the Athens of America'.

 Thanks in part to the two showstoppers, MIT and Harvard, Boston has a very strong score in the university rankings indicator.
-Its strongest score, however, is for employer activity, reflecting the strong international reputation of its institutions among graduate employers worldwide.
+However, it actually ranks most highly for employer activity, reflecting the strong international reputation of its institutions among graduate employers worldwide.

-The city’s weakest score, predictably, is for affordability, with fees at top US universities exceeding US$34,800 per year.
+The city’s score for affordability is understandably low with fees at top US universities exceeding US$59,000 per year.
 Fortunately, both MIT and Harvard operate need-blind admission policies for all applicants, including international students, and generous financial aid packages mean Boston’s universities may not be as out-of-reach as they at first appear.

 Meanwhile, those who have studied in Boston rate the experience highly.
-The city comes within the top 10 for student view, due to its friendliness, ease of getting around, and its arts and cultural offerings.
+The city scores well for student view, due to its friendliness, ease of getting around, and its arts and cultural offerings.

 Boston is undeniably a great city to be a student.
 Here are some of the perks of going to university in America's College Town.